1x Prism Scope VS Red Dot Sight. How to Choose? What You Need to Consider? - Vector Optics US Online Store

 Prism scope is more user-friendly, compared to red dot, for people with eye issues.

-However, the prism scope implements other optical designs.
-Specifically, the prism scope is like the compact size of the riflescope.
+Meanwhile, the prism scope implements other optical designs.
 It shortens the optical pathways through roof prisms.
 The light from the rear side of the optics will refract on the prisms to reach the objective lens and show a crisp and clear illuminated aiming point.
-As we mentioned earlier, the prism scope can realize 1MOA center dot, which will maintain sharp even when turn up the illumination.
+As we mentioned earlier, the prism scope can realize 1MOA center dot, which will maintain sharp even when turning up the illumination.

-Prism scope need an eye relief, while red dot has infinite eye relief of red dot for rapid target acquisition
+Prism scope needs an eye relief, while red dot has infinite eye relief of red dot for rapid target acquisition

 Red dots excel in rapid target acquisition due to their infinite eye relief, providing a clear sight picture regardless of the distance between your eye and the red dot.
 Conversely, concerning prism scope, shooters will need to find eye relief, and the eyes have to be located within the eye box area to get a clear sight view.
 Though you have eye box limitation, shooters would get a larger field of view via a prism scope than that via a red dot.
 Currently, VE Paragon prism scope 1x16, SCPS-M01, and SCPS-M10 (with the same reticle as the M01), and realizes true 1x, enabling shooting with two eyes open, increasing your field of vision.